aliencube/open-chat-playground/docs/openai.md

     docker run -i --rm -p 8080:8080 ghcr.io/aliencube/open-chat-playground/openchat-playground:latest --connector-type OpenAI --api-key $API_KEY
     ```

-    Optionally, you can specify a different model:
+    Optionally, if you want to run with a different model, say [GPT-4o](https://openai.com/index/hello-gpt-4o/), other than the default one, you can specify it via command line:

     ```bash
     # From locally built container with custom model